 In the Sharks example, the -1.5 next to the Canucks indicates that the oddsmakers are subtracting 1.5 goals from Vancouver's final score.
 Therefore, in order to cover the spread, the Canucks would have to defeat Seattle by two goals or more.

 The Canucks, on the other hand, would be awarded 1.5 goals by the oddsmakers for both the Flames and Leafs games.
 That means Vancouver could lose either game by a goal or win outright to cover the spread.

 Puck line wagers

 Here's what each payout structure would look like for those puck line bets:

 |Odds||Implied win probability||Wager amount||To win|

-Backing the Canucks in the Seattle and Toronto games makes the most sense for us here.
+Backing the Canucks in the San Jose and Toronto games makes the most sense for us here.